Death’s Door Maritime Museum

 New in 2023 is an updated photography exhibit about the Washington Island Ferry Line.
 The museum also features a shipwreck and scuba diving exhibit, artifacts brought up from the bottom of Lake Michigan, and information on the area’s dangerous passage known as Death’s Door.
 The small fishing village of Gills Rock, WI is a hidden gem located at the very tip of the Door County peninsula on the shores of Porte des Mortes (Death’s Door).

 Click here for admissions information or directions to the Gills Rock museum.

 Death’s Door may be famous for having lent its name to both the Door Peninsula and Door County, but this strait of water that passes between Washington Island to the north and the Door Peninsula to the south is rich in history and legend.
 The exhibit explores the origins of Ports des Morts, as it was referred to by French explorers, all the way back to the native American tribes and the legends associated with them.
 Some of the many shipwrecks which went down in the treacherous strait are explored as well as thrilling accounts of the hearty fishermen who regularly work its waters.

-Visitors to the Death’s Door Maritime Museum can also take a look at our new bronze sculpture, a tribute to commercial fishing in Northern Door.
-The sculpture was created by artist Mary Ott Davidson and unveiled in the summer of 2018.
+Visitors to the Death’s Door Maritime Museum can also see the bronze sculpture – a tribute to commercial fishing in Northern Door – that was created by artist Mary Ott Davidson and unveiled in the summer of 2018.